1920-1923::Farson and the Cowichan Lake Floathouses

-An early 20th-century writer once called a float-house on Vancouver Island home.
+An early 20th-century writer who once called a Vancouver Island floathouse home.

 Photo Clip: Passport Application (1915)

-Long before James Bond, there was a man who made women swoon and who did the things that most men of his time could only dream about.
+Long before James Bond, there was a man who could make women swoon and who did the things that most men of his time could only dream about.
 That man was Negley Farson.
 Farson was a partially educated American journalist and Civil Engineer who wandered the earth, experiencing extreme adventures.
-He traded arms in Russia during the Russian Revolution, interviewed Gandhi before also witnessing his arrest, and had a close-up view of John Dillinger's body after being shot… the list is endless.
+He traded arms in Russia during the Russian Revolution, interviewed Gandhi before also witnessing his arrest, watched Stalin review the Red Army in the Red Square, and privately viewed the corpse of notorious American gangster John Dillinger moments after the FBI gunned him down… the list is endless.

-“Almost everything happened to him that befalls a living man.” - New York Times (1936)
+“Almost everything happened to him that befalls a living man.” - New York Times (reviewing Farson's autobiography The Way of a Transgressor [1936])

-"1920::Uncle Dick's Cabin at Lake Cowichan on the North Arm"
+"1920::Uncle Dick's Cabin on the North End of Cowichan Lake, Vancouver Island"

 Photo Clip: Britannia & Eve (1935)